shisrafilov/robotframework-imaplibrary2/README.md

 Note: This is a fork of
 <https://github.com/rickypc/robotframework-imaplibrary>

-ImapLibrary is a IMAP email testing library for [Robot Framework](http://goo.gl/lES6WM).
+ImapLibrary2 is a IMAP email testing library for [Robot Framework](http://goo.gl/lES6WM).

 More information about this library can be found in the [Keyword